FalconChipp/pokemon-products/README.md

 You will need nodejs
 First install express and cors: ```npm install express cors``` To start the server run: ```node server.js```

+Descriptions will be auto-filled when possible.
+Some may need changing